tse-da/forbes2022/README.md

 # forbes2022
 ## Description
 This repository contains forbes 2022 billionaire dataset orignally sourced from Kaggle.
-Please download it and use it for the tseda test qn.
+Please download it and use it for the tseda test.

 ##Dataset Description
 |*Column Name*|Description|